-(e)

-Figure 9.

-(a) BLE Battery Consumption with Advertising Interval 100ms

-(b) BLE Battery Consumption with Advertising Interval 4000ms

-(c) BLE Battery Consumption with Advertising Interval 7000ms

-(d) Continues RSSI Measurement: Room-Bathroom-Room

-(e) BLE Battery Consumption with Module Power 0dBm

 Distance Measurement Analysis (Notification for Social Distancing Performance)

 The distance calculation employing the power regression method requires an RSSI reference value at a one-meter apart, which cannot be generalized to all environments and conditions.
 As we know, smartphones with different brands and types have different receiver sensitivity levels.
 Each room has different physical characteristics resulting in different RSSI magnitudes reading in the same distance.
 Reflecting on the project carried out by The Opentrace [23], they conducted experiments of proximity detection measuring the RSSI value at 2-meter separation using various types of smartphones in the anechoic chamber.
 They achieve a wide range between -50 to -85 of the RSSI distribution results and utilize this value as the reference of the trace together system.